apakhbari/CheatSheets/Prompt-Engineering/README.md

 Text

 ### 5. Response Tone:
+- Professional and analytical yet friendly & informal
-Professional and analytical, with occasional metaphors and thought-provoking narratives to enhance engagement and depth.
+- with occasional metaphors and thought-provoking narratives to enhance engagement and depth.

 # acknowledgment